Global search

 Proposed settlement

-The settlement is subject to approval of the Court.
+The settlement is subject to approval of the Supreme Court of Victoria.
 The Court will conduct a hearing on Friday, 9 May 2025 at 10:30am to decide whether to approve the proposed settlement and, if approved, how the settlement sum will be distributed to group members.

 If the Court approves the proposed settlement, it will bind all group members, except those who opted-out of the proceeding.

-FAQs for Esanda car loans (ANZ and Macquarie Bank) flex commission class action
+FAQs for Esanda car loans (ANZ and Macquarie Bank) flex commissions class action

 We are unable to provide group members with an estimate of the amount of money they will receive if found eligible to participate in the proposed settlement.
 This is because any amount of compensation they receive will depend on a range of factors, including the:

-- number of group members who register to participate in the proposed settlement;
+• number of group members who registered to participate in the proposed settlement;

-At this stage, we are unable to tell registered, eligible group members when they will receive compensation.
+At this stage, we are unable to tell eligible group members when they will receive compensation.

 Legal costs: